LukasWoodtli/WebPage/content/object_databases.md

 #### Difference to SQL

-This is illegal as the “dot” operator cannot be applied to a collection of objects:
+This is illegal as the "dot" operator cannot be applied to a collection of objects:

     :::SqlLexer
     select a.authors.title